ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - `flake.lock`: An automatically generated version lock file, which records all input data sources, hash values, and version numbers of the entire flake to ensure that the system is reproducible.
 - `flake.nix`: The entry file, which will be recognized and deployed when executing `sudo nixos-rebuild switch`.
   - See [Flakes - NixOS Wiki](https://nixos.wiki/wiki/Flakes) for all options of flake.nix.
-- `configuration.nix`: Imported as a Nix module in flake.nix, all system-level configurations are currently written in this file.
+- `configuration.nix`: Imported as a Nix module in flake.nix, all system-level configuration are currently written in this file.
   - See [Configuration - NixOS Manual](https://nixos.org/manual/nixos/unstable/index.html#ch-configuration) for all options of configuration.nix.
-- `home.nix`: Imported by home-manager as the configuration of the user `ryan` in flake.nix, that is, it contains all the Home Manager configurations of `ryan`, and is responsible for managing `ryan`'s Home folder.
+- `home.nix`: Imported by home-manager as the configuration of the user `ryan` in flake.nix, that is, it contains all the home Manager configuration of `ryan`, and is responsible for managing `ryan`'s home folder.
-  - See [Appendix A. Configuration Options - Home Manager](https://nix-community.github.io/home-manager/options.html) for all options of home.nix.
+  - See [Appendix A. Configuration Options - home Manager](https://nix-community.github.io/home-manager/options.html) for all options of home.nix.

-By modifying the above configuration files, you can change the status of the system and the Home directory declaratively.
+By modifying the above configuration files, you can change the status of the system and the home directory declaratively.

 As the configuration increases, it is difficult to maintain the configuration files by relying solely on `configuration.nix` and `home.nix`.
 Therefore, a better solution is to use the module mechanism of Nix to split the configuration files into multiple modules and write them in a classified manner.

-`imports` parameter can accept a list of `.nix` files, and merge all the configurations in the list into the current attribute set.
+`imports` parameter can accept a list of `.nix` files, and merge all the configuration in the list into the current attribute set.
 Note that the word used here is "**merge**", which means that `imports` will NOT simply overwrite the duplicate configuration items, but handle them more reasonably.
 For example, if I define `program.packages = [...]` in multiple modules, then `imports` will merge all `program.packages` in all modules into one list.
 Not only lists can be merged correctly, but attribute sets can also be merged correctly.
 The specific behavior can be explored by yourself.

 > I only found a description of `imports` in [nixpkgs-unstable official manual - evalModules parameters](https://nixos.org/manual/nixpkgs/unstable/#module-system-lib-evalModules-parameters): `A list of modules.
 These are merged together to form the final configuration.`, you can try to understand it...